nutanix/helm/charts/ndb-operator/README.md

     name: "Clone-Instance-Name"
     # The description of the clone instance
     description: Database Description
-    # Cluster id of the cluster where the Database has to be provisioned
+    # Cluster Name or Cluster id of the cluster where the Cloned Database has to be provisioned
     # Can be fetched from the GET /clusters endpoint
+    clusterName: "Nutanix Cluster Name"         # Recommended: Use cluster name
-    clusterId: "Nutanix Cluster Id"
+    # clusterId: "Nutanix Cluster UUID"         # Alternative: Use cluster UUID
     # You can specify any (or none) of these types of profiles: compute, software, network, dbParam
     # If not specified, the corresponding Out-of-Box (OOB) profile will be used wherever applicable
     # Name is case-sensitive.
 ID is the UUID of the profile.
 Profile should be in the "READY" state